 All covered persons are expected to abide by Becker’s Code of Conduct.

 Note: The Becker Code of Conduct applies to all students, including live classroom, self-study and those who attend online/live-online.
-Students from DeVry Education Group institutions (including but not limited to Keller Graduate School of Management, Ross University School of Medicine, DeVry University, Chamberlain College of Nursing and American University of the Caribbean) utilizing Becker’s Review course methodology should refer to their appropriate institution’s Student Code of Conduct.
+Students from Adtalem Global Education Inc. institutions (including but not limited to Keller Graduate School of Management, Ross University School of Medicine, DeVry University, Chamberlain College of Nursing and American University of the Caribbean) utilizing Becker’s Review course methodology should refer to their appropriate institution’s Student Code of Conduct.

 Article I: Terminology